Fire Emblem: Mystery of the Emblem: Gameplay

-Synopsis
+Plot

 Mystery of the Emblem is set on the continent of Archanea, and is split into two halves dubbed "Books".
 "Book 1" is a retelling of the events of Shadow Dragon and the Blade of Light: Marth, the prince of Altea, is forced into exile when his homeland is attacked by the neighboring kingdom of Gra.
 With his father killed and his sister Elice captive, Marth must muster a force to defeat the will driving the invasion: the dark dragon Medeus and his ally Gharnef.
 Marth's allies include the princess and Pegasus knight Caeda, Marth's mentor Jagen, Prince Hardin of Aurelis, kindly Princess Nyna of Archanea's Royal Family, and the Archsage Gotoh.
 His quest leads him to recovering Falchion, a magical sword which can defeat Medeus and which only Marth can wield due to his ancient heritage as a descendant of Anri, the warrior who defeated Medeus.
 Having recovered both Falchion and the magical Fire Emblem shield, Marth confronts Gharnef and Medeus, the latter of whom is leader of the last surviving tribe of Manakete, an ancient tribe which could shapeshift into dragons.
 In the end, Marth defeats Medeus and restores peace, surrendering the Fire Emblem to Archanea for safekeeping.
 Hardin marries Nyna and becomes the king of Archanea.